sbhar/gitacommentary/README.md

 # gitacommentary

-A Commentary on the Bhagavad Gita\n
-Gita Commentary by Swami Nirmalananda Giri
+A Commentary on the Bhagavad Gita by Swami Nirmalananda Giri